 ANNA MARIA WILLIAMS NATURE TRAIL

-Join us as we commemorate the work and life of Dr. Anna Maria Williams through the rededication of the trail she helped establish on campus.
+As a part of our 50 year celebration, we commemorated the work and life of Dr. Anna Maria Williams through the rededication of the trail she helped establish on campus.
 The trail is home to more than 100 trees including 67 species native to Wisconsin and more than half of the 50 state trees in the United States.

 Support the Anna Maria Williams Nature Trail